 Child Development Grant: The Child Development Program is administered by the California Student Aid Commission (CSAC).
-The program is for students who are pursuing a Child Development permit to teach or supervise in a licensed California Child Care Center and recipients may be eligible to receive up to \$1,000 each academic year at a community college.
-Prior to receiving an award payment the recipient must sign a Service Commitment Agreement to provide one full year of service in a licensed child care center for every year the grant is received.
-To qualify students must meet the Child Development Program requirements.
+The program is for students who are pursuing a Child Development Teacher permit to teach or supervise in a licensed California Child Care Center.
+Award recipients may be eligible to receive up to \$1,000 each academic year at a community college.
+Prior to receiving an award payment the recipient must sign a Service Commitment Agreement which commits the student to provide one full year of service in a licensed child care center in the state of California for every year the grant is received.
+To qualify students must meet the Child Development Grant Program requirements.

-EOPS: Equal Opportunity Programs & Services (EOPS) provides students with priority registration, Academic, career, and personal counseling, tutoring, Book service, Student Educational Plan (SEP) and Semester-by-Semester Plan for each student, workshops in personal development, study skills, career, and majors Leadership development activities and Cultural enrichment activities.
-Also included is the CARE Program, which provide grants and additional services for EOPS students who are single parents, have a child 13 years or younger and have an open case number with the Department of Health and Human Services
+EOPS: Equal Opportunity Programs & Services (EOPS) provides students with priority registration, academic, career, and personal counseling, tutoring, book service, Student Educational Plan (SEP) and Semester-by-Semester Plan for each student, workshops in personal development, study skills, career, and majors leadership development activities and cultural enrichment activities.
+Also included is the CARE Program, which provides grants and additional services for EOPS students who are single parents, have a child 13 years or younger and have an open case number with the Department of Health and Human Services